agokhankarabiyik/agokhankarabiyik.github.io/_posts/2019-4-24-Image-Classification.md

 inputShape = (224, 224)
 preprocess = imagenet_utils.preprocess_input

-# different models use different input sizes such as the InceptionV3 or Xception networks,
+# different models use different input sizes such as the Xception network,
 # that's why the input shape should be set to (299x299) instead of (224x224)
 # and need a different image processing function
-if args["model"] in ("inceptionV3", "xception"):
+if args["model"] == "xception":
     inputShape = (299, 299)
     preprocess = preprocess_input